-Today, we are thrilled to present our first charging report compromising our findings from analyzing public data on more than 1,800 charging point operators in Germany.
+Today, we are thrilled to present our first charging report comprising our findings from an analysis of public data on more than 1,800 charging point operators in Germany.
 Read the summary below or download the full report here.

 The data provides a detailed picture of the current state of charging infrastructure in Germany.
 It shows how the progress varies by region, how the build up compares to the growing number of EVs and the most common ways to pay.
 Here is a quick rundown of our findings.

 The Bundesnetzagentur listed more than 1,853 different operators of public charging points at the beginning of 2021.
-Most of these have only entered the market in the past three years (1,263) and the vast majority operator 10 or less sites (1,618)
+Most of these have only entered the market in the past three years (1,263) and the vast majority operate 10 or fewer sites (1,618).

 For more insights and a more thorough analysis of our findings, you can read the full report here.